 One of the stranger things about living in America is the lack of a news media.
-With a few exceptions, what we call a news media is mostly just the propaganda arm of the Liberal Democrats.
+With a few exceptions, what we call a news media is mostly just the propaganda arm of the far-left and the ruling class.
 The proselytizing is endless.
 Even sports is larded up with “messages” that have nothing to do with sports.
 President Obama has been on ESPN more than the coach of the New England Patriots.

 Another consequence of this is that big important stuff gets ignored.
 For instance, the great re-arrangement of the chess board in the Near and Middle East has gone largely ignored mostly because it would be embarrassing to Obama.
 The Russians are about to rub out ISIS and setup Iran as the regional hegemon.